 Some applications are well suited for running directly on Intel® Xeon Phi™ coprocessors without offload from a host system.
 This is also known as running in “native mode.”
 The purpose of this article is to describe how to build a native application that runs directly on an Intel Xeon Phi coprocessor and its embedded Linux* operating system.
 A summary of the steps is below.

 Information on how to use basic Linux* services is not included in this document.
 Some commands used in these instructions require root permissions.

-This document assumes you are using the compilers available in the Intel® Composer XE 2013 SP 1 package.
+This document assumes you are using the compilers available in the Intel® Composer XE 2013 SP 1 package or later.
 Licensed users of the Intel® compilers may download the most recent versions of the compiler from the Intel® Software Development Products Registration Center.
 Evaluation versions of the Intel® compilers may be found at the Intel® Software Evaluation Center.